-In summary, we recommend the utilization of a "soon to be implemented" Unique Universally Identifier (UUID) in NEMSIS and in the NTDS to facilitate deterministic linkage with hospital trauma registries, in accordance with state EMS policies and protections.
-The principals outlined in this statement allow for an extension of the idea to include the continuum of care from the initial receiving hospital, transfer to a trauma center, rehabilitation hospitals, and other post-acute care settings.
-Together, the fulfillment of the recommended actions will allow for continuous quality improvement in trauma care and enable enhanced comparative effectiveness research.
+The utilization of a UUID contained in the EMS record to facilitate deterministic linkage with hospital trauma registries will greatly enhance the efficiency and usefulness of the resulting linkage by limiting the requirement for PHI to utilize probabilistic linkage methods while providing a more complete representation of "continuum of care" information for injured patients at the state and national levels with no exchange of identifying information.
+The information outlined in this statement allows for an extension of the idea to include the continuum of care from; the initial receiving hospital, transfer to a trauma center, rehabilitation hospitals, and other post-acute care settings.
+Together, the fulfillment of the NASEMO recommended actions (Table 1) will allow for continuous quality improvement in trauma care and enable enhanced comparative effectiveness research.